amoeba/ace-to-sqlite/README.md

 # ace-to-sqlite

-Automation to export the latest release of the [ACEmulator](https://github.com/ACEmulator) data as SQLite databases served via [Datasette](https://datasette.io).
+Automation to export the latest releases of [ACEmulator](https://github.com/ACEmulator) data as SQLite databases served via [Datasette](https://datasette.io).

 See it live at https://acedb.treestats.net.